Cardiff University research leads to new discoveries about the Mary Rose

-The scientific findings of Dr Richard Madgwick, Lecturer in Archaeological Science, suggest that crew members on the Tudor warship, which sank in 1545, may have come from as far away as southern Europe and perhaps even Africa.
+The scientific findings of Jessica Scorrer, MSc student and Dr Richard Madgwick, Senior Lecturer in Archaeological Science, suggest that crew members on the Tudor warship, which sank in 1545, may have come from as far away as southern Europe and perhaps even Africa.

 This research, which also involved Swansea University and the University of Portsmouth, forms the basis of a new exhibition at the Mary Rose Museum.
 The Many Faces of Tudor England is open from Monday 18 March – 31 December, and runs in partnership with the new documentary Skeletons of the Mary Rose: The New Evidence, part of the award-winning series Secret Histories.
 The hour-long show airs on Channel 4 at 8pm on Sunday.

-Using a process called isotope analysis, Dr Madgwick was able to find chemical signals locked in the teeth of the crew which provide evidence for different aspects of their early life.
-He also undertook osteological analysis on selected remains, reaffirming the African ancestry of one of the crewmates known as ‘Henry’.
+Using a process called isotope analysis, the researchers were able to find chemical signals locked in the teeth of the crew which provide evidence for different aspects of their early life.
+PhD students Katie Faillace also undertook osteological analysis on selected remains, reaffirming the African ancestry of one of the crewmates known as ‘Henry’.

 ‘Henry’ is one of the most complete of the 92 reconstructed crew skeletons, which were found when the Mary Rose was raised in 1982.
 The latest research reveals he was aged between 14 and 18.
 Oxygen isotope analysis of his teeth suggests that he was raised in Britain, in the West or South, while his sulphur value suggests that he was born within 50km of the coast.
 Further results suggest he was raised in an area of Palaeozoic geology, such as is found in North Devon.